 find changes occurred in the scene over time.
 This capability can be used to compare before and after disaster

 images and assess the damages caused as a result.
-Plates (a) and (b) show New Jersey shore before and after the
+Plates (a) and (b) show a segment of New Jersey shore before

-hurricane Sandy.
+and after the hurricane Sandy.
 These images are courtesy of NOAA.
 Plate (c) shows alignment of images (a) and (b).
-Image (a) is

-shown in light blue while image (b) is shown in red.
-Red and light blue regions highlight differences in the images and
+Image (a) is shown in light blue while image (b) is shown in red.
+Red and light blue regions highlight differences in the

 Image fusion: By aligning multi-modality images, different properties of the images are combined into an image that